The Pulse of K-Entertainment

 #K-Pop#Comeback#SM Entertainment#RIIZE#Do Your Dance#II

 RIIZE will release its second EP II on June 15 at 6 p.m.
 KST with six tracks led by title song "Do Your Dance," as confirmed by SM Entertainment and detailed by Korea JoongAng Daily, The Korea Herald, and The Korea Times on May 22.
-That makes this the first multi-track comeback since the November 2025 single "Fame," and it lands at a moment when SM has every reason to press harder on RIIZE's momentum after the Tokyo Dome breakthrough.
-Korea JoongAng Daily separately confirmed the six-song track list and May 25 teaser start, while The Korea Times emphasized the group's third straight million-seller status heading into the rollout.
-The comeback is not just another date on the calendar.
-It is a clean test of whether RIIZE can turn Tokyo Dome buzz, million-selling scale, and brand identity into a summer release that feels bigger than teaser churn.
-If the rollout connects, II could be the project that turns RIIZE from fast-rising to fully locked-in.
+That makes this the group's first multi-track comeback since the November 2025 single "Fame," and it lands at a moment when SM has every reason to press harder after RIIZE's Tokyo Dome breakthrough.
+Korea JoongAng Daily also confirmed the six-song track list and May 25 teaser start, while The Korea Times highlighted RIIZE's third straight million-seller status heading into the rollout.
+This is more than another comeback date.
+It is a clean test of whether RIIZE can turn arena-scale buzz and brand identity into a summer release that feels bigger than teaser churn.

 RIIZE is packaging this comeback like a momentum play

 RIIZE is rolling out II like a group that knows the window is hot.
 Korea JoongAng Daily reported that teaser content starts May 25 with a trailer clip, teaser images, and album previews, while presales opened May 22 through online and offline retailers.
 That matters because RIIZE is no longer selling rookie curiosity.
 It is selling continuity.
-The group already proved it can hold attention across big stages, and this campaign is structured to extend that feeling instead of resetting the conversation from zero.
+The group already proved it can hold attention across big stages, and this campaign is built to extend that feeling instead of resetting the conversation from zero.
 HITKULTR saw the same scale shift in our Tokyo Dome coverage, which makes this EP feel like the next commercial test rather than another routine teaser cycle.
-According to The Korea Times, the project channels energy from RIIZE's recent tours and festival stages instead of treating the EP like a self-contained studio exercise.
-That positioning tells fans and buyers the group is building on existing heat.
-This comeback is built to move fast and keep Tokyo Dome momentum from cooling into a statistic.
+According to The Korea Times, the project channels energy from RIIZE's recent tours and festival stages.
+That tells fans and buyers the group is building on existing heat, not starting over.

 RIIZE teaser image showing a blue sky, airplane contrails, and the group's logo